jimhigson/oboe.js-dissertation/main/main.md

  * content is given in a single call.
 For newer ones several events
  * should be raised, allowing progressive interpretation of the response.
  *
- * @param {Function} emit a function to pass events to when something happens
- * @param {Function} on a function to use to subscribe to events
+ * @param {Function} oboeBus an event bus local to this Oboe instance
  * @param {XMLHttpRequest} xhr the xhr to use as the transport.
 Under normal
  *          operation, will have been created using httpTransport() above
  *          but for tests a stub can be provided instead.